-Gross earned premium comprises supplying pet insurance protection, consumer credit indemnity insurance, finance protection insurance and mechanical breakdown Insurance.
+Gross earned premium comprises supplying pet protection insurance, consumer credit indemnity insurance, finance protection insurance and mechanical breakdown insurance.

 Gross earned premium is recognised to the extent that it is probable that the economic benefits will flow to the Company and the revenue can be reliably measured.
-Gross premium is recognised from the attachment date for all indemnity insurance policies issued over the life of the policy.
+Gross written premium is recognised from the attachment date for all indemnity insurance policies issued over the life of the policy on a daily pro rata basis.